ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 -   The intersection between light rays and shapes is calculated using the rules of analytic geometry:

     #.
 Rays and shapes are represented as equations where the unknown is the point $(x, y, z)$ in space.
     #.
-The system of equations for the ray and for the shape is solved, in order to find the points $(x, y, z)$ in common between the two equations.
+The system of equations for the ray and for the shape is solved, in order to find the points $(x, y, z)$ common to both equations.

 -   Thanks to our implementation of affine transformations, we can implement only the simplest shapes, which can then be modified through concatenations of transformations.